tudrme/sync/README.md

-# sync
+# Sync
-A collection of scripts to upload and sync files between a client and a server
+A collection of scripts to upload and sync files between a client and a server, as well as links, sheets, and other forms of media.
+However, it does not handle databases.
+For databases, visit the `database-io` repository to learn more.

 Sync is written by Gideon Tong and maintained by [Tudrme](https://www.tudrme.com).
+Tudrme is platform that allows parents and students to find a fellow student tutor to help them in a subject that they are struggling in or trying to improve.
+You can visit the website to learn more as well as sign up to get tutored, become a tutor, or even become a student ambassador.